 I specialise in the international politics of South Asia and the Middle East, with a particular interest in Indian foreign and security policy, nuclear weapons, and civil-military relations.

 I hold a master’s degree from Harvard, and previously graduated with a Starred First in politics and economics at Gonville and Caius College, Cambridge University.
 During 2007-8, I was a Kennedy Scholar from Britain to the United States.
 I’ve taught both economics and politics as a supervisor and teaching fellow at Cambridge and Harvard.
 I am a graduate of the Columbia-Cornell Summer Workshop on the Analysis of Military Operations and Strategy (SWAMOS).

 I have been published in a variety of peer-reviewed and policy journals, including Asian Survey, Journal of Strategic Studies, The Washington Quarterly, Survival, Orbis, and the RUSI Journal.
-I have written comment and analysis for a range of newspapers and news outlets, most regularly the Daily Telegraph and the BBC.
+I have written comment and analysis for a range of newspapers and news outlets, including the NYT, FT, Guardian, Telegraph, and The Hindu.
 For a full list of writings, see here.